End of season report

 Dr Tim Miller

-With the arrival of Summer, now is the time to reflect on the past season, the first of Tom Brownsell’s Presidency.
-As most of you know, this is my first year as Secretary and I would like to record my grateful thanks to my predecessor, Steve Rac, for his invaluable advice and at times, considerable patience in helping me settle in!
-I am grateful too to fellow County Officers, all members of the Management and General Committees and the numerous Standing and Sub-Committees that I have worked with as well as Rachel Barry and Nicky Fielder in the County Office.
+With the arrival of Summer, now is the time to reflect on the past season, the first of Bob Lawless’ Presidency.
+As most of you know, this is my third year as Secretary and I am very grateful to fellow County Officers, all members of the Management Committee and the numerous Standing and Sub-Committees that I have worked with as well as Rachel Barry and Nicky Fielder in the County Office.
+Their work, much of it unseen, is invaluable to the County.
+The County also relies on an army of excellent volunteers both within the County and at our member clubs, without whom we quite simply would not have a game.
+Finally, on behalf of the County, I would also like to thank Chris Cuthbertson and Rob Udwin for their tireless work on behalf of the County and the Game in general.
+We are fortunate to have two highly experienced Council members; the former now RFU Board Member and Chair of Governance and the latter, on the Board of Rugby Europe and as a Vice President.
 Thank you one and all for your support.

 Playing & Coaching